sourcehut-mirrors/chawan/doc/css.md

 Values of `<length>` or `<color>` types fully support `calc()` expressions.

+Logical properties such as `margin-inline-start` etc. are currently *not* supported (and neither is `writing-mode`).
+However, for compatibility, logical properties for `margin`, `padding`, `border` and `overflow` are treated as aliases to the respective physical properties with `writing-mode: horizontal-tb`.

 ## Selectors

 All selector types from CSS 2.1 are supported, except for namespaces.